jreaso/gradient-descent-algorithms/README.md

 ###  Stochastic Variance Reduced Gradient (SVRG)

+SVRG is an improvement upon SGD.
+Like SGD, SVRG operates on subsets of training data, but it incorporates a _control variate mechanism_ to reduce the variance of gradient estimates and improve convergence speed.

+The implementation is `svrg` in `svrg.py`.

 > **SVRG Parameter Update Step**
 >
 > - Take a single random observation $\tilde{z}^{(t)}$ from $\mathcal{S}_n$.